kemitchell/blockchain-commons-patron-agreement/terms.md

     - rights in registrations and applications for _Intellectual Property Rights_

-- **Leak** means unauthorized disclosure or loss of _Secrets_ from or by a party or any other person a party suspects has obligations to keep the _Secrets_ confidential.
-A _Leak_ is a _Leak_ whether caused by accident or due to an intentional security breach.

 - **Legal Claim** means any legal action or claim, ignoring the historical distinction between actions "in law" and "in equity".

-- **Legal Requirement** means a requirement of a law, regulation, or order from a court, administrative body, or government institution with legal jurisdiction.

 - **New Intellectual Property** means all of these, created by _Blockchain Commons_ alone or with others: